Spinach and Artichoke Stuffed Puff Pastry

 Spinach and Artichoke Stuffed Puff Pastry Recipe (Hand Pies)

 - Rolling Pin

-- 6 ounces Cream Cheese, softened to room temperature
+- 6 ounces cream cheese, softened to room temperature

-- ¼ cup Mayonnaise
+- 1/4 cup mayonnaise

-- ½ cup grated Parmesan
+- 1/2 cup grated parmesan cheese

-- ¼ teaspoon Salt
+- 1/4 teaspoon salt

 - Lightly grease a sheet pan or cover with parchment paper.